How to Install Sysdig on Debian 12/11/10

 Replace my_process with the actual name of the process you want to monitor.

 This custom view will display the top processes consuming the most CPU resources, filtered by the specified process name.
-You can further customize this view by modifying the filter or adding additional metrics as needed.
+You can customize this view by modifying the filter or adding additional metrics.

-cSysdig is an interactive, terminal-based user interface for Sysdig that provides a more user-friendly way to navigate system metrics and events. cSysdig commands are similar to Sysdig commands but are executed within the cSysdig interface rather than the terminal directly.
+cSysdig is an interactive, terminal-based user interface for Sysdig that provides a more user-friendly way to navigate system metrics and events. cSysdig commands are similar to Sysdig commands but are executed within the cSysdig interface rather than directly on the terminal.
 This section will introduce you to cSysdig and some essential commands and features you can use within the interface.

 To launch cSysdig, run the following command in your terminal: